Glycemic Index of Sweet pepper (red, green), paprika

 What is the glycemic index of Sweet pepper (red, green), paprika?

-Sweet pepper (red, green), paprika has a glycemic index (GI) of 15, which is classified as low GI.
-As a low GI food, Sweet pepper (red, green), paprika provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Sweet pepper (red, green), paprika has a glycemic index of 15, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Sweet pepper (red, green), paprika?